Feb 26, 2016

 2. Second, design your site to funnel people to those landing pages

 The process saw Brian:

-1. Add links around the website to point to his highest converting pages – in his case, his Social Squeeze Page (21% conversion rate) and the newsletter sign up page (10% conversion rate)
+1. Add links on the website to point to his highest converting pages – in his case, his Social Squeeze Page (21% conversion rate) and the newsletter sign up page (10% conversion rate)

 2. Add a “Helpful resource” in the sidebar

-#7.
-Supermarket trick: Losing track of time because there are no clocks inside
+Supermarket trick #7: Losing track of time because there are no clocks inside

 A study by Kapost shows that interactive content generates 2x more conversions than passive content.

 Don’t let the name “interactive content” deter you though.
 Interactive content doesn’t mean you have to create Super Bowl-level ads.